 Employees are permitted to organize and bargain collectively.
 As of July 2009, 82 percent of the full-time salaried employees under the Governor's jurisdiction were covered by collective bargaining agreements or memoranda of understanding.
 Approximately 44 percent of state employees are represented by the American Federation of State, County and Municipal Employees ("AFSCME").
 Approximately 62 percent of state employees, represented by the AFSCME, Pennsylvania Social Services Union and other unions, are covered by contracts effective July 1, 2007 and expiring on June 30, 2011.
-These contracts provide for a \$1,250.00 one-time cash payment, which is equivalent to approximately 2.8 percent of the average employee salary in the first year of the contract, and ten percent salary increases over the last three-year life of the contracts.
+These contracts provide for a \$1,250.00 one-time cash payment, which is equivalent to approximately 2.8 percent of the average employee salary in the first year of the contract, and ten percent salary increases over the last three years of the contracts.
 Interest arbitration awards cover five other unions.
-Two of the awards took effect on July 1, 2007 and expire on June 30, 2011 and provide a 13 percent increase over the four year term of the contract.
+Two of the awards took effect on July 1, 2007 and expire on June 30, 2011 and provide a 13 percent increase over the four year term of the agreements.
+Another award runs from July 1, 2008 through June 30, 2011 and provides a 10 percent increase over the term of the contract.
 The fourth award establishes an agreement that runs from July 1, 2008 through June 30, 2012 and provides a 14 percent increase over a four year term.
 The remaining interest arbitration unit involves a contract that expired in 2007 and remains in negotiations.
-Table 4, on the next page, presents the number of approved and filled positions under the Governor's jurisdiction on July 1swt of the years 2005 through 2009.
+Table 4 presents the number of approved and filled positions under the Governor's jurisdiction on July 1st of the years 2005 through 2009.

-Table 4Filled Salaried Positions and EmployeesUnder the Governor's Jurisdiction2005-2009
+Table 4 Filled Salaried Positions and Employees Under the Governor's Jurisdiction 2005-2009

-2003 5-2009

 As of July 1 Total Full and Part Time Filled Salaried Positions Total Full Time Salaried Employees Civil Service Salaried Positions Civil Service As a % of Total Filled Salaried Positions

 2005 77,041 76,726 53,163 69.0

 2006 78,733 78,442 54,428 69.1

 2007 77,013 76,716 52,918 68.7

 2008 77,531 77,259 53,141 68.5

 2009 77,248 76,979 52,905 68.5

-(a) Excludes employees of the legislative and judicial branches, the Department of the Auditor General, the Treasury Department, the State System of Higher Education and independent agencies, boards and commissions.
+Excludes employees of the legislative and judicial branches, the Department of the Auditor General, the Treasury Department, the State System of Higher Education and independent agencies, boards and commissions.
 Source: Office of Administration, Governor's Annual Work Force Reports.